eneiand/eneiand.github.io/_posts/2014-09-17-javascript-good-parts.md

 * Background on Functions
   * just functions for everything -> method, class, constructor, modules
   * function expression
-    *  'function' creates a function value (executable object)
+    *  'function' creates a function value (executable object) which can then be invoked
     *  optional name, used for recursion or stacktrace
     *  parameters
     *  body